 For a little history on the Corvette Airbox Option:

 The Airbox option package designated RPO 579D came with the Duntov-cammed, Rochester fuel-injected 283/283 HP V-8.
 It incorporated a fiberglass intake plenum on the drivers-side inner fender.
 Fed by an opening in the radiator bulkhead, it channeled cooler, denser outside air through an internal filter and along a rubberized duct to the Rochester fuel-injection unit for maximum output.
-This racing-purposed system was available only with the new BorgWarner 4-speed manual transmission (the first 4-speed offered by Chevrolet), a steering-column-mounted AC tachometer driven by cable from a specific Delco 908-series distributor and radio/heater delete, which eliminated the need for ignition shielding beneath the hood and allowed the ignition wires to be more directly routed to the spark plugs.
+This racing-purposed system was available only with the new BorgWarner 4-speed manual transmission (the first 4-speed offered by Chevrolet), a steering-column-mounted AC tachometer driven by a cable from a specific Delco 908-series distributor, and radio/heater delete, which eliminated the need for ignition shielding beneath the hood and allowed the ignition wires to be more directly routed to the spark plugs.

 Corvette Big Brake Option:

-Most all of the 43 Airbox Corvettes were destined for competition.
+Most of the 43 Airbox Corvettes were destined for competition.
 Because of this, they were also built with the RPO 684 Heavy Duty Racing Suspension package.
 Referred to as the “Big Brake” option, it comprised a heavy-duty front coil and five-leaf rear springs, heavy-duty shocks, metallic linings inside finned brake drums, internal fans to draw air in through screened backing plates, a heavy-duty front stabilizer bar, fast steering adapter and “elephant ear” front brake scoops.
 The same under-hood ducting in the Airbox system was employed to channel cooling air to the rear brakes through tunnels in the rocker sills.

-- Fuel injected 283/283 HP V-8 engine
+- Fuel-injected 283/283 HP V-8 engine

 - Engine date code of May 2, 1957